OpenGene/MutScan/README.md

 # MutScan
-Detect important mutations by scanning FastQ files directly
+Detect, visualize and filter target mutations by scanning FastQ files directly
-* Ultra sensitive
+* Ultra sensitive.
-* 20X+ faster than normal pipeline (i.e. BWA + Samtools + GATK/VarScan/Mutect)
+* 50X+ faster than normal pipeline (i.e. BWA + Samtools + GATK/VarScan/Mutect).
 * Very easy to use.
 Need nothing else.
-No alignment, no reference assembly, no variant call, no pileup...
+No alignment, no reference assembly, no variant call, no...
-* Beautiful HTML report
+* Beautiful HTML report with informative pileup visualization.
-* Multi-threading support
+* Multi-threading support.
-* Support both single-end and pair-end data
+* Support both single-end and pair-end data.
-* For pair-end data, MutScan will try to merge each pair, and do quality adjustment and error correction
+* For pair-end data, MutScan will try to merge each pair, and do quality adjustment and error correction.
+* Able to scan the mutations in a VCF file, which can be used to visualize called variants.
+* Can be used to filter false-positive mutations, especially for INDEL.

 # Sample report
 http://opengene.org/MutScan/report.html

 # Download
+Get latest (may be not stable)
 ```shell
 # download use http
 https://github.com/OpenGene/MutScan/archive/master.zip